CFC-Servers/cfc_glua_style_guidelines/README.md

   ```lua
   myFunc( "hello ", 'world!' )
   ```
-## Do not use redundant parentheses
+## Do not use redundant parenthesis

   **Good**
   ```lua